ppinard/stratagemtools/README.rst

 stratagemtools
 ==============

-.. note:: Requires a legal version of SAMx's STRATAGem installed on a Windows PC to work including the USB dongle.
+  Requires a legal version of SAMx's STRATAGem installed on a Windows PC to work including the USB dongle.

 *stratagemtools* is a Python interface to SAMx's `STRATAGem <http://www.samx.com/microanalysis/products/stratagem_us.html>`_